-This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis unless one takes all six courses in the BACB approved course sequence listed below and the BACB practicum (750-1500 hours) or BCBA supervised field experience.
+This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis unless one takes all courses in the ABAI verified course sequence listed below and the BACB practicum (750-1500 hours) or BCBA supervised field experience.
 In addition, the individual’s degree must be in Psychology or Education or Applied Behavior Analysis.
 See BACB website for more details on attaining BCBA and requirements for supervised fieldwork.

 Applicants must submit online application to the UNO graduate office including: